 - Replace single broken head: $60

 - Broken pipe, with full system check and 10 percent discount to new customers: $80 or under

-More extensive repairs or the additional installation of pop-up sprinkler heads, tiny spray heads, backflow preventer, shutoff valve or sprinklers for major landscaping features can cost from $75 to $250 or more.
+More extensive repairs can cost from $75 to $250 or more.

-Many services offer discounts, so always be sure to ask.
+Many sprinkler repair professionals are active in their communities and look for ways to give back where needed.
 For example, both The Sprinkler Guy and Eric's Handyman Services offer a 10 percent discount to seniors, and The Sprinkler Guy also offers 10 percent off to military service members.
-Companies may also offer a first-time customer discount, such as the 10 percent off that The Sprinkler Guy provides.
+Ask about discounts, even if you're not a veteran or a senior.
+Companies may also offer a first-time customer discount, such as the 10 percent off the total bill that The Sprinkler Guy offers.

 To make a profit and stay in business, companies need to account for cost factors such as transportation and travel time.
 Transportation costs take into account not only the price of fuel, but also the cost to maintain the company vehicle.
 If a job site is outside the company's range of service, there may be an additional travel fee.
 For example, Eric's Handyman Services charges a $10 travel fee for each day after the first day of work when a repair site is outside of his service area.